-Drill a 1-inch (25.4 mm) hole in the dash for the power, transducer and antenna cables.
+Drill a 1-inch (25.4 mm) hole in the dash for the power and antenna cables.
 The best location for this hole is immediately under the gimbal bracket location.
 This way, the bracket can be installed so that it covers the hole, holds the cables in position and results in a neat installation.
 Some customers, however, prefer to mount the bracket to the side of the cable hole - it's a matter of personal preference.

-Front view (left) and side view (right) showing dimensions of Global-Map 3300C GPS unit when mounted on gimbal bracket.
+Front view (left) and side view (right) showing dimensions of the GlobalMap 3500C when mounted on gimbal bracket.

-After drilling the hole, pass the transducer connector up through the hole from under the dash, followed by antenna connector.
+After drilling the hole, pass the antenna connector up through the hole from under the dash.
 Pass the power cable's bare-wire end down though the hole from the top.

 If you wish, you can fill in the hole around the cables with a good marine caulking compound.
 (Some marine dealers stock cable hole covers to conceal the opening.)
-No matter what type of installation you prefer, be sure to leave enough slack in the cables to allow tilting or swiveling the unit.
+No matter what type of installation you prefer, be sure to leave enough slack in the cables to allow tilting or swiveling the GlobalMap 3500C.
 If you choose to fill in the hole, be sure to position the cables against the rear edge of the hole as you apply the fill material.